namrata4447/Aatmani-Project-Doc/README.md

 ## Project Workflow
 #### Workflow 1
+##### Create a VPC and EKS ( Amazon Elastic Kubernetes Service ) Cluster using Terraform
-Firstly we created a EC2 instance and installed Terraform,using Terraform code we created a VPC , Subnet , IG (internet gateway) , NAT (Network Address Translation), Security group, EC2 instance(Jumpbox),EKS (Elastic Kubernetes Service ) i.e a Master Cluster and Worker Nodes respectively.
+Firstly we created a EC2 instance and installed Terraform,using Terraform code we created a VPC , Subnet , IG (internet gateway) , NAT (Network Address Translation), Security group, EC2 instance(Jumpbox),EKS (Elastic Kubernetes Service ) i.e. a Master Cluster and Worker Nodes respectively.
+A Amazon Elastic Kubernetes Service (Amazon EKS) is a managed AWS Kubernetes service that scales, manages, and deploys containerized applications.
+It typically runs in the Amazon public cloud, but can also be deployed on premises.
+The Kubernetes management infrastructure of Amazon EKS runs across multiple Availability Zones (AZ).

 > Installation link: Terraform https://computingforgeeks.com/how-to-install-terraform-on-ubuntu/
 > link used: EKS